 - Support people in mastering the complexities of their full role

 - Assist in learning new skilled knowledge, such as policies and procedures, LOPs, SOPs, technology, the operation of machines, planning processes

-- Explore how current values are aligned with corporate values and philosophy
+- Explore how current values amplify or dampen with corporate values and philosophy

 - Assist in developing wisdom, including building on the manager’s experience in handling challenging situations and sharing stories of failures and successes